How to unhide super hidden or system hidden files.

 Note: Even though this trick is useful at times and saves our life, this should not used on important system files which should remain as super hidden which will prevent from accidental deletion of these files which can result in system crash etc.

-4 Comments on “How to unhide super hidden or system hidden files.”
+4 Responses to “How to unhide super hidden or system hidden files.”

 Thank you sk!!!!
 This post is exactly what I needed!!!
 You da man!!!!